Bassett88/arkosR36S/Frequently-Asked-Questions---RG503.md

 ### A. Do the following:

    *  Just pop the micro SD card into a card reader, plug it into your Windows 10 1703, Mac OS X, or Linux computer and look for the drive letter named EASYROMS.
-   *  Place all .mp3 files you'd like to use as background music in the roms(EASYROMS)/bgmusic folder on the exfat partition.
+   *  Place all .mp3 or .ogg files you'd like to use as background music in the roms(EASYROMS)/bgmusic folder on the exfat partition.
    *  Safely eject your micro SD card from your computer and insert the micro SD card in your rg503 and turn it on.
    *  In Emulationstation, press START then go to Sound Settings > Frontend Music > ON.
    *  Go back out of the start menu and enjoy!

-**Important Note** If your .mp3 music file(s) are not playing, it's mostly likely an issue with the .mp3 files your using.
+**Important Note** If your .mp3 or .ogg music file(s) are not playing, it's mostly likely an issue with the .mp3 or .ogg files your using.
 To test and confirm it works on your installation, try the free public domain one on your unit from the link below.
-If it works, then this confirms that the issue is with your .mp3 file(s).
+If it works, then this confirms that the issue is with your .mp3 or .ogg file(s).
 This has been a common issue with music downloaded or converted from YouTube.

 [Clandestine Operative by Stargazer Jazz provided by freesoundtrackmusic.com](https://github.com/christianhaitian/arkos/raw/main/pdmusic/clandestine_operative-stargazer_jazz_CLIP.mp3)